ywamsendai/ywamsendai-website/content/en/vision/partner.md

 widget: blank
 active: true
 headless: true
-weight: 40
+weight: 50

 title: Partner with us!
-subtitle: We are looking for partners who will help us find a home
+subtitle: We are looking for partners who will join us in reaching the Japanese in Northern Japan.

 design:
   columns: "1"